syncfusion-content/javascript-docs/js/api/ejTreeView.md

 });

 var treeObj = $("#treeView").data("ejTreeView");
-treeObj.collapseAll(); // All the TreeView nodes will be collapsed.
+treeObj.collapseAll(); // All the TreeView nodes are collapsed.
 </script>{% endhighlight %}